ErikSchierboomTest/v3/README.md

 - # **Restructured tracksssss:** We are restructuring tracks to build new pathways containing Concept Exercises.
 These exercises will teach the key concepts that someone needs to know when learning a language.
 Completing a Concept Exercise will unlock other Concept and Practice Exercises.
 Concept Exercises will have automated feedback and approval, with no delays waiting for a mentor.

-  A summary of the main featuressss:
+  A summary of the main features:

 - **Restructured tracks:** We are restructuring tracks to build new pathways containing Concept Exercises.
 These exercises will teach the key concepts that someone needs to know when learning a language.
 Completing a Concept Exercise will unlock other Concept and Practice Exercises.
 Concept Exercises will have automated feedback and approval, with no delays waiting for a mentor.
   > > > > > > > origin/master